2023 Most Popular Social Work Bachelor's Degree Schools in Michigan

 Social Work majors at Wayne State take out an average of $31,867 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $116, based on a 10-year repayment plan.

-Full Social Work at Wayne State University Report
+Read full report on Social Work at Wayne State University

 You’ll be in good company if you decide to attend Grand Valley State University.
 It ranked #3 on our 2023 Most Popular Social Work Bachelor’s Degree Schools in Michigan list.
-Located in the large suburb of Allendale, GVSU is a public school with a very large student population.
+Located in the large suburb of Allendale, GVSU is a public college with a fairly large student population.

 About 91% of the students majoring in social work at the school are women while 9% are male.